BenBarnes7/benbarnes7.github.io/Untitled-1.md

  The activity of evaluating factors of conducting feasibility analysis to determine the viability of product options may include: constraints, assumptions, dependencies, culture (organizational), operational and technology feasibility, supportability, cost-effectiveness feasibility, schedule feasibility, and validation.
 Additional activities of Determine Viable Options &amp; Provide Recommendations are: defining product scope, defining high-level transition requirements, and recommending the most viable option.

-**        Inputs:**
+**Inputs:**

-- **••**** Org Goals &amp; Objectives        :** identify what the business is expecting the product to deliver.
+- ****** Org Goals &amp; Objectives        :** identify what the business is expecting the product to deliver.
-- **••**** Required Capabilities and Features:** identify the list of net changes the organization is looking to obtain in order to achieve the desired future state.
+- **Required Capabilities and Features:** identify the list of net changes the organization is looking to obtain in order to achieve the desired future state.
 Each option will address capabilities differently.
 Initially, discussions regarding product scope should be at a high level.
 As options are formulated and refined, some may be determined to be more valuable than others.
-- **••**** Situation Statement:** is an objective statement of a problem or opportunity that includes a situation&#39;s effect on an organization, and resulting impact.
+- **Situation Statement:** is an objective statement of a problem or opportunity that includes a situation&#39;s effect on an organization, and resulting impact.

 **Tools &amp; Techniques:**

-- **••**** Benchmarking**
+- **Benchmarking**
-- **••**** Cost-Benefit Analysis**
+- **Cost-Benefit Analysis**
-- **••**** Elicitation Techniques:** Section 6
+- **Elicitation Techniques:** Section 6
-- **••**** Feature Injection:** is a set of principles used to deliver successful outcomes by improving and expediting how a product team develops product requirements.
+- **Feature Injection:** is a set of principles used to deliver successful outcomes by improving and expediting how a product team develops product requirements.
 The three steps to a Feature Injection approach is to: determine the business value, inject features, and spot examples.
-- **••**** Group Decision-Making Techniques**
+- **Group Decision-Making Techniques**
-- **••**** Real Options:** is a technique to help teams determine when to make decisions, not how or why.
+- ** Real Options:** is a technique to help teams determine when to make decisions, not how or why.
 This technique can be used on projects that follow an adaptive delivery model.
 The objective is to approach decision making by reducing the number of decisions that need to be made in the short term, and to delay other decisions as late as possible to allow the product team more time to discover and improve its knowledge base.

 **       **

 **Outputs:**

-- **••**** Feasibility Study Results:** are the summarized outcomes obtained from the completion of the feasibility analysis and are assembled in a package that is conducive to supporting executive review and decision making.
+- **Feasibility Study Results:** are the summarized outcomes obtained from the completion of the feasibility analysis and are assembled in a package that is conducive to supporting executive review and decision making.
-- **••**** Recommended Solution Option:** is the solution choice determined to be the best course of action for addressing business needs.
+- ** Recommended Solution Option:** is the solution choice determined to be the best course of action for addressing business needs.

 **Collaboration Point:** architects and designers are valuable contributors when determining the viability of a solution because they lend their expertise to assess technical constraints.